RBCanelas/Confluence-velocity-dataset-2021/data_3d_velocity_topography_surface_maps/readme.txt

 whereas the top of the bed sill was used as the origin of the vertical (z) axis, as described in the manuscript.

-For instance, file name "section_uvw_x_0150.mat" indicates that this data was measured along the lateral cross-section X=-1.50, or 1.50 m upstream of the upstream junction corner.
+For instance, file name "section_uvw_x_0150.mat" indicates that this data was measured along the lateral cross-section X=-1.50, or 1.50 m upstream of the upstream juntion corner.

 Each file contains the matrices of mean velocities ("U"-longitudinal,"V"-transversal, and "W"-vertical velocity components) and mean TKE data ("kinerg").
 "X", "Y", "Z" are longitudinal, transversal and vertical coordinates (in meters), respectively.